SomeJakeGuy/gcbrickwork/README.md

         * The next 2 bytes represent the starting byte for the field within a given data line in the JMP file.
         * The second to last byte represents the shift bytes, which is required when reading certain field data.
         * The last byte represents the data type, as defined as either Int, Str, or Floats.
+      * Order of the JMPFileHeaders does not matter in JMP files, as long as all fields used are defined.
   * The data block contains the table row data one line at a time.
     * Each row is represented by multiple columns of data, each of which should match to a JMP field header and its respective value type (Int, Str, Float, etc.)
   * It should be noted that there will be extra bytes typically at the end of a jmp file, which are padded with "@".